 7. United we stand?
 South Korea–China economic relations and the political (non-)divide, Ramon Pacheco Pardo

-8. South Korea-Japan relations: the Comfort Women lens', Brad Glosserman
+8. South Korea–Japan relations: the comfort women lens, Brad Glosserman

-9. South Korea-Russia relations, Anna Kireeva
+9. South Korea–Russia relations after the Cold War, Anna Kireeva

-10. Crossing Boundaries: South Korea’s global diplomacy outside Northeast Asia, Antonio Fiori, Kevin Gray, Soyeun Kim and Andrea Passeri
+10. Crossing boundaries: South Korea’s global diplomacy outside Northeast Asia, Antonio Fiori, Kevin Gray, Soyeun Kim, and Andrea Passeri

-11. Conclusion, Marco Milani, Matteo Dian and Antonio Fiori
+11. Conclusion, Marco Milani, Matteo Dian, and Antonio Fiori